JoBlock08/MinecraftModpackLoader/README.md

 # MinecraftModpackLoader

+run this to install a modpack downloaded from curseforge.com

-run ./modinstall <modpack.zip>
+./modinstall <modpack.zip>

-replace <modpack.zip> with a zip file downloaded from curseforge.com
+replace <modpack.zip> with the zip file